-Show configuration and metadata can be changed at any time until broadcast of that show commences.
+Show configuration and metadata can be changed at any time, except for Date/Time Start and Record from Line In? options, which are fixed after broadcast of that show commences.
 Click the show in the Calendar, and select Edit Show from the pop-up context menu.
 This opens the Update Show box, which is almost exactly the same as the Add this Show box.
 Click the + Update show button at the top or bottom of the box when you are done.